CharlotteEPage/Flow_effects_thermal_stress_A.aspera/README.md

 # Flow_effects_thermal_stress_A.aspera

 Data and code for manuscript in prep.

-High flow conditions mediate the damaging effects of thermal stress on *Acropora aspera*.
-Implications for local reef conservation in a changing world.
+High flow conditions can mediate the damaging effects of thermal stress and bleaching on the endosymbiosis in *Acropora aspera*

 [link to paper!](http://google.com)